 BAU 2019 – The trade fair on a new scale

-Two new, recently completed halls in the north-east of the exhibition grounds mean that BAU is bigger than ever before in its 55-year history.
+Two new recently-completed halls in the north-east of the exhibition grounds now offer 20,000 m2 more exhibition space, making BAU bigger than ever before in its 55-year history.
 As usual, architects will be interested in the product shows and new developments in materials, components, construction methods, construction chemistry and energy and air-conditioning technology, which are now spread across 18 exhibition buildings.
-This also includes a newly-created cluster dedicated to lighting, daylight and artificial lighting control and building automation in Hall C2.
-Bau-IT, the largest show of its kind in Europe, is for the first time assigned an entire hall in the new C5 wing.
-Last but not least, Hall B0 at the west entrance offers a stage for research institutions, associations and service providers who are promoting developments in the construction industry.
+The increase in space has enabled the partial regrouping of themed areas, including a newly-created cluster dedicated to lighting, daylight and artificial lighting control, building automation and smart-home concepts in Hall C2.
+Another exhibitor group will be able to lay floor coverings in Hall A6, while everything to do with glass will be in Hall C3.
+As the largest show of its kind in Europe, Bau-IT will for the first time have a complete hall at its disposal in the new C5 wing.
+Hall B0 at the west entrance also offers a stage for research institutions, associations and service providers who are promoting developments in the construction industry.

-BAU 2019 features a full and varied supporting programme, with contributions from, among others, Detail.
-At the Forum in Hall A4, on all six afternoons of the trade fair, renowned architects and industry representatives will discuss their views on the latest architectural developments.
-In addition, Hall B0 contains the "Lab", a special show on prototypes, material and system innovations curated by Detail research.
-The Digital Village in Hall C5, newly created by BAU with the participation of Detail, is also a promising format in which founders can present their business ideas for digital solutions for the construction industry at the trade fair.
-As always, Detail is represented with its own stand in the west entrance of the trade fair.
+Detail is partly responsible for an extensive supporting programme at BAU.
+In the Forum in Hall A4, renowned architects and industry representatives will discuss their views on current architectural developments on all six trade-fair afternoons.
+In addition, Hall B0 will contain the "Lab", a special show on prototypes, material and system innovations curated by Detail research.
+With the Digital Village in Hall C5, newly created by BAU with the participation of Detail, a promising format will be launched in which founders can present their business ideas for digital solutions for the construction industry at the trade fair.
+As always, Detail will be represented with its own stand at the west entrance.